RJohnPaul/Conn3D/README.md

 ### Directory Conventions
 - Use the `app/` directory for route-based composition (Next.js App Router).
 - Co-locate component-level styles or keep to utility-first Tailwind classes.
+- Go to the `AR Assets` folder to gain intel on the AR Codebase

 ## 10. Available Scripts
 | Script | Purpose |